manwar/theweeklychallenge/content/blog/advent-calendar-2020-12-18.md

 [**Advent Calendar 2020**](/blog/advent-calendar-2020)
 ***

-The gift is presented by [**Kevin Colyer**](https://perlweeklychallenge.org/blog/meet-the-champion-030).
+The gift is presented by [**Kevin Colyer**](/blog/meet-the-champion-030).
 Today he is talking about his solution to the task `Collatz Conjecture` of **["The Weekly Challenge - 054"](/blog/perl-weekly-challenge-054)**.
 This is re-produced for **Advent Calendar 2020** from the original [**post**](https://kevincolyer.wordpress.com/2020/04/05/perl-weekly-challenge-week-54/) by **Kevin Colyer**.

 ***

-This week on the [Perl Weekly Challenges](https://perlweeklychallenge.org/) I was working on the two tasks for [challenge 54](https://perlweeklychallenge.org/blog/perl-weekly-challenge-054/).
+This week on [The Weekly Challenges](https://theweeklychallenge.org/) I was working on the two tasks for [challenge 54](/blog/perl-weekly-challenge-054/).
 The first challenge was simple in Raku (formerly Perl 6), a one liner, but the second challenge was about creating a favourite sequence of mine, the Collatz Conjecture.
 I thought I would block about this as the extra part to the task was computationally intensive and my solution took just 10 seconds to calculate the 1 million steps; Raku is not yet known for speed!
 (I tested this on my Lenovo X260 laptop)

 # Collatz Conjecture